ARM-software/arm-trusted-firmware/docs/firmware-design.md

     Trusted SRAM.
 The amount of Trusted SRAM available to load the bootloader images is reduced by the size of the shared memory.

-    The shared memory is used to store the entrypoint mailboxes for each CPU.
+    The shared memory is used to store the CPUs' entrypoint mailbox.
 On Juno, this is also used for the MHU payload when passing messages to and from the SCP.

 *   On FVP, BL1 is originally sitting in the Trusted ROM at address `0x0`.
 On Juno, BL1 resides in flash memory at address `0x0BEC0000`.
 BL1 read-write